 Some of the museums that have this experience available are the British Museum (London), Musée d’Orsay (Paris), Van Gogh Museum (Amsterdam), MASP (São Paulo), National Museum of Anthropology (Mexico City), National Museum of Modern and Contemporary Art (Seoul) and many more.
 These free online offerings range from scrappy clips filmed on iPhones to smooth interactive websites.

-However, the potential of virtual museum tours goes far beyond this.
 There is an upcoming opportunity to create a far better virtual tour experience with the capacity of monetization.
 Live streaming museum tours are appearing and they are clearly standing out from the rest.
-With the possibility to have tour guides who you can ask questions and ask them to show you something, the experience elevates to a whole new level.

 Some museums have started charging to experience their shows on the internet.
 For example, London’s National Gallery.
 In a half-hour video tour, Letizia Treves, the show’s curator, takes viewers on a walk through the gallery.